 Jeremy sees another gas station.
 We are on our way to Merzouga doing development for our iconic accessible desert excursion.
-Next to it is a mini-mart with ramp – though a distinctly steep and not accessible ramp – but we decide to stop anyways.
-Maybe…just maybe their bathrooms won’t have a ramp with a slope that resembles a mountain side more than a ramp promoting universal design as we hope.
+Next to the gas station is a mini-mart with ramp – steep as the mountain slopes we have been driving past – but we decide to stop anyways.
+Maybe…just maybe, their bathrooms won’t have a ramp with a slope that resembles the Atlas Mountains.
+Maybe universal design will have influenced this place.
 As we pull around to the far side of the building, we both get excited, “look at that ramp!
 That should work!”, I exclaim with excitement.
 As we walk in to the restaurant, there is a mix of excitement and skepticism.
 What is going to be the one piece that makes this rest stop not work for our clients traveling Morocco in a wheelchair?
-I notice silently to myself that there is no step at the door and we look right and amazingly, there are no steps into the bathrooms.
+I notice silently to myself that there is no step at the front entrance.
+We step in and look right and amazingly, there are no steps into the bathrooms.
 Fantastic!

 A waiter greets us energetically, expecting that we are there to eat.
 “Salam Alaykum!”
 I greet him warmly and explain that we have a travel company that specializes in tours for people that use wheelchairs and other mobility devices.
 He smiles and welcomes us warmly and asks if we like the ramp outside.
 “Yes, the ramp is fantastic!
 Thanks for being forward thinking in designing this rest stop.
 Can we take a look at your restrooms and take some measurements to see if this will work for our clients?”, I ask.
 “Absolutely, one thousand welcomes!”
 He bows slightly with a flair of Moroccan hospitality and gestures towards the swinging doors to the right.